-Professionals sending email campaigns spend a lot of their time in trying to understand how to avoid spam filters but at times they miss on a few common best-practices which leads their emails in the spam filter.
+Professionals spend a lot of their time trying to understand how to avoid spam filters but at times they miss on a few common best practices which lead their emails in the spam filter.

 We all know that spam filters are getting smarter and the ways to tackle them are getting tougher but don’t worry, we got that covered for you.

-This blog would briefly explain to you the most important factors that you need to take care of, in order to avoid email spam filters.
+This blog would briefly explain to you the most important factors that you need to take care of, in order to prevent emails landing in the spam filter.

 Let’s first try and understand what these filters and traps are.

 What is spam and how to avoid spam filters?

 Spam is any unsolicited email sent to a group of people.